 Aphasia can affect one’s ability to talk, read, write, and/or understand spoken language.
 It does not, however, impact one’s intelligence.
 While individuals with aphasia may require varying degrees of assistance with tasks that involve language, their cognition is otherwise preserved and they are often able to continue to perform many activities of daily living independently.

 There are several types of aphasia.
 Some individuals with aphasia have relatively strong comprehension, but struggle to retrieve words and put sentences together.
 Others produce fluent verbal output, but experience comprehension breakdowns.
 In some cases, all modalities of language are equally involved.

 Language therapy has proven to be effective for all types of aphasia.
-At the Northwestern University Speech, Language, and Learning Clinic, aphasia treatment is offered in both individual and group treatment formats.
+At the Northwestern University Center for Audiology, Speech, Language, and Learning, aphasia treatment is offered in both individual and group treatment formats.
 Following an initial evaluation and/or consultation with a clinical instructor, a client may enroll in individual therapy, group therapy, or a combination of both.

 One-on-one therapy is customized to suit each client's current communication needs.
 We seek input from our clients and families in order to develop the most functional goals, compensatory strategies, and/or augmentative communication tools.
 Our clients' goals range from multi-modal expression of basic needs and ideas to high-level word retrieval, reading comprehension, and writing skills aimed at full community reintegration.

 The Clinic offers a variety of aphasia groups.
 The groups consist of clients with similar skill sets, and are kept small to ensure that each client receives ample individual attention and practice opportunities.

 We also offer an intensive aphasia program, which involves a combination of individual therapy, group therapy and supervised independent therapy.
 This four-week program is offered year round.
 For information, visit the Intensive Aphasia Program.